I. Why build a capsule wardrobe?

 VI.
 How to build a concept wardrobe

-Now that we know that the key to being well-dressed is a functional and flattering wardrobe, the next question is how to build one.
-And, you’ve guessed it, there are two parts to it: functionality + style.
+Now that we know that the key to being well-dressed is a functional and flattering wardrobe, we can finally address the question of how to build one.

 You can envision the wardrobe-building process like the construction of a house.
 To create an architectural masterpiece, let alone a halfway decent building, you need a concept for it.
 And that concept needs to be laid down in a master plan, so you can always refer back to it.

-If you are not aware how colours can impact your appearance, then go back to the examples above or take a look at the following ones:
+If you are not aware how colours can (positively or negatively) impact your appearance, take a look at the following images:

 Do you see the difference the right colours make to these ladies’ appearances?
 This is yet another example of what happens when you choose to put your clothes on display vs when you make your clothes work for you.

-Apart from colours, you will also need to pay attention to the shapes, fits, and cuts of your clothes.
-And it’s a similar story with fashion styles.
-The wrong styles can leave you looking odd at best, but the right ones can give you a confident, harmonious appearance.
+Apart from colours, you will also need to pay attention to the shapes, fits and cuts of your clothes.
+Because just like the wrong colours, the wrong styles can leave you looking odd at best.
+But the right ones can give you a confident, harmonious appearance.

 To find your best styles, you can use style essence theory.
-Style essences are specific fashion styles matched to your body and face.
+Style essences are comprehensive fashion styles matched to your personal appearance.

-You can learn more about developing your personal style here and in the wardrobe guide.
+You can learn more about developing your personal style here.